anubhutidutta/Threat-Detection-YOLOv7/README.md

 ## Note

-The model file (`best.pt`) is not included due to size limitations.
-Download it separately and place it in the project folder.
+The model file (best.pt) is large in size and may take time to download.
+For convenience, it can also be accessed via an external link if required.